Treatment of Children and Adolescents

 - Payment is expected at the time of service.

-- If you have placed a card in the vault and wish to stop using it to pay for services, you must call and tell us yourself, or send the instructions to us directly in writing (email, fax, text or letter).
+- If you wish to stop using a card to pay for services, you must notify us in writing (email, fax, text, or letter).
 Please do not rely on your college student or child to tell us you have discontinued authorization of the card.

 - We are not able to divide payments between parents for a child.
 If you wish to share payment between parents, this will need to be worked out between the parents outside of our practice.